jrj-d/intro-fp/src/main/tut/building-fp.md

 <img src="./building-fp/fp-code-reduction.png" height="300">

-This third level of abstraction enables massive factorization of code, and sheds new light on the programming process.
+This second level of abstraction enables massive factorization of code, and sheds new light on the programming process.

 ---